NCATS-Tangerine/ros/README.md

 ## Putting it All Together

-Here's a usage example putting this all together.
+Here's a usage example to put all of this in context.

 To begin with, here is a template called bionames.